nice-game/nice-model/README.md

 | emissive_brightness | u16 |
 | base_color | [u8; 3] |

 `index_count` represents the number of indices this material will be applied to.
-It is cumulative, so if the first material has an `index_count` of 12, and the second material has an `index_count` of 9, the second material will be applied to indices 12..21.
+It is cumulative, so if the first material has a count of 12, and the second material has a count of 9, the second material will be applied to indices 12..21.

 `texture1` is interpreted as a texture where the first 3 channels define an RGB color value, and the 4th channel is a flag to enable or disable emissiveness.
 For the sake of performance, this *should* reference a DXT1 file.